jbosstm/quickstart/TXFramework/restat-simple/README.md

 In particular this example showcases the following features of the TXFramework:

 1. Annotation support for developing participants.
 Traditionally a separate REST Service needed to be developed that responded to protocol events.
-With the TXFramework the developer can simply annotate methods of the application, that participate in the transaction protocol.
+With the TXFramework the developer can simply annotate methods of the application that participate in the transaction protocol.
 For example, a method annotated by @Commit will be invoked at the commit phase of the protocol.
 2. Automatic participant registration.
 A participant is automatically registered with the transaction.
 Traditionally, the application needed to do this registration manually.
 3. Per-participant data-management.
 This allows the application to store data in a map that is tied to the transaction participant.
 When transaction lifecycle methods are invoked, the data for just that transaction is made available through this map.